Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Proposed Reconciliation Protocol

 \section{Proposed Reconciliation Protocol}

-Our proposed protocol is based on both the multi-dimensional reconciliation and the reconciliation protocol using random codebooks in \cite{ray2024continuous} and aims to operate at $\beta > 1$ using short blocklength error correction codes.
-In Fig. \ref{fig:Protocol}, an overview of our proposed protocol is shown.
-The protocol has two decoding steps, the first with a short blocklength low rate code, the second with a long blocklength high rate code.
+Our proposed protocol is based on both the multi-dimensional reconciliation and the reconciliation protocol using random codebooks in \cite{ray2025random} and uses short blocklength error correction codes.
+Although this protocol can be used for $\beta \leq 1$, in this paper we focus on $\beta > 1$.

-At that start of the protocol, Alice has $K$ sequences $\mathbf{x}_i$ of length $N_l$, where $N_l$ is chosen to be small, which she transmitted over the quantum channel and Bob has $K$ sequences $\mathbf{y}_i$ of length $N_l$.
-For all $K$ of these sequences, Bob generates a bit string $\mathbf{s}_i$, encodes it using a short blocklength low rate encoder of rate $R_l$ getting a sequence $\mathbf{c}_i$ which is a codeword of the error correction code.
-Using a mapping function, $\mathbf{m}_i$ is calculated from $\mathbf{y}_i$ and $\mathbf{c}_i$ and transmitted over the classical channel.
-Alice demaps $\mathbf{m}_i$ and calculates the LLRs of the demapped message to get $\mathbf{l}_i$.
-She then uses $\mathbf{l}_i$ and tries to decode the codeword and gets an estimate $\mathbf{\hat{c}}_i$.
-So far, all steps have been the same as in the standard multi-dimensional reconciliation protocol, except that we use a short blocklength error correction code.
+The implication of operating with $\beta > 1$ is that, although the total information throughput decreases because of the high FER, the total secret information that is shared increases because Alice is capable of extracting relatively more information from the accepted frames compared to Eve, who can only ever extract $\chi_{BE}$ per bit from the accepted frames.
+By operating at a very high FER, we are only accepting frames that the decoder can decode.
+These decoded frames will not necessarily be decoded correctly, but will, on average, have a significantly lower error rate than the rejected frames.
+The residual errors in the accepted frames can then be corrected using a high-rate code.
+This principle is similar to the advantage distillation used in classical cryptography \cite{Maurer1993} and device-independent QKD protocols \cite{Tan2020}.